deployhq/deployhq-lib/README.md

 ## Installation

 You'll need Ruby installed on your system.
-We've tested on 2.2.3, but other versions may work fine.
+We've tested on `2.7.8` and later.

 ```
 gem install deployhq